alexaandru/go-sitter-forest/README.md

 As for the parsers in this repo:

-- most of the parsers were updated to regenerate the `parser.{c,h}` files using the latest `tree-sitter` (they are marked with a heavy checkmark in [PARSERS.md](PARSERS.md) and they do NOT have the `skip` flag set in [grammars.json](grammars.json)); this is preferred way going further;
+- almost of the parsers are now regenerating the `parser.{c,h}` files using the latest `tree-sitter` (they are marked with a heavy checkmark in [PARSERS.md](PARSERS.md) and they do NOT have the `skip` flag set in [grammars.json](grammars.json)); this is preferred way going further;